lizmat/raku-all-modules/atweiden/config-toml/README.md

 3. Standard calendar dates (`YYYY-MM-dd`)

 By default, Config::TOML builds Perl 6 DateTimes from TOML date values that do not include a local offset using the host machine's local offset.
-Full RFC 3339 TOML date timestamp values are built as-is.

 To override the default behavior of using the host machine's local offset for date values where the offset is omitted, pass the `date-local-offset` parameter (with an integer value) to `from-toml`:

 ```perl6
 my $cfg = slurp 'config.toml';